The Timothy Trow Memorial, London Road, Stoke. Image: Google Earth

 Despite hailing from so landlocked a region, several men from the Potteries and neighbouring Newcastle were involved in this decisive sea battle.
 Two Royal Marines, Corporal William Taft, aged about 30 at the time of the battle, from Hanley Green (modern day Hanley town centre) and Private William Bagley aged 31 from Stoke, served aboard Nelson’s flagship HMS Victory, which led one of the two squadrons attacking the Franco-Spanish line and was in the thick of the fighting from the beginning.
 Bagley got through the battle uninjured, but Corporal Taft was badly wounded in the left arm, which had to be amputated near the shoulder.
 After the battle and the week of storms that followed it, Taft was transferred to Gibraltar, then to a hospital ship and transported with other wounded back to Britain.
 He survived, but was pensioned off and his fate after that is unknown.
 Bagley too returned to Britain early in 1806, but on 26 January he suffered a fall at Chatham and died from his injuries.
 His belongings were later returned to his daughter Susannah in Hanley.

 At the head of the other British squadron was HMS Royal Sovereign, the flagship of Admiral Collingwood, aboard which was 24 year old Royal Marine Private Richard Beckett from Burslem.
 The RoyalSovereign had recently had her hull re-coppered and as a result of her clean hull was a faster ship than most and was the first to pierce the enemy line.
 For most of the battle the ship was engaged in a prolonged duel with a Spanish vessel and suffered heavy damage.
 Private Beckett, though was fortunate and escaped injury.
-Equally lucky and untouched that day were two other locally born Royal Marines, 29 year old Private Joseph Sergeant from Clayton aboard HMS Prince, which joined the battle late and saw little action.
+Equally lucky and untouched that day was another locally born Royal Marine, 29 year old Private Joseph Sergeant from Clayton aboard HMS Prince, which joined the battle late and saw little action.

 Only two local men that we know of, served as sailors in the British fleet that day and both survived the battle unhurt.
 John Bitts, a 24 year old landsman from Stoke was aboard the frigate Naiad which took no part in the fighting between the bigger ships, but joined in with the mopping up after the battle, while 28 year old ordinary seaman John Williams also from Stoke was part of the carpenter’s crew on board HMS Leviathan, which was one of the ships of the squadron that followed the Victory into the enemy line and captured a Spanish ship.